Lum1104/EIBench/README.md

-# EmCoBench: An Extensive Benchmark for General Emotion Comprehension
+# 🌟 EmCoBench: An Extensive Benchmark for General Emotion Comprehension

 ![emcobench](https://github.com/Lum1104/EmCoBench/assets/87774050/71870702-477b-49cd-9be1-a8d6a1180e78)

 EmCoBench is a comprehensive benchmark designed for evaluating systems on their ability to understand and identify emotional triggers, rather than just classifying emotions.
 This is essential for developing more empathetic and human-like AI systems.

-## Overview
+## 🔍 Key Highlights

-- **Emotion Comprehension Task**: Focuses on identifying emotional triggers, providing a deeper understanding of emotions.
+- **Emotion Comprehension Task:** Focuses on identifying the emotional triggers in conversations or media, providing AI with a deeper emotional understanding.
-- **EmCoBench Dataset**: Includes 78 fine-grained emotions and 1,655 emotion comprehension samples, with 50 multifaceted complex samples.
+- **Rich Dataset:** Features 78 fine-grained emotions and 1,655 emotion comprehension samples, with 50 challenging multi-faceted complex samples to test the limits of emotion understanding.
+- **Extensive Evaluation:** Benchmarks both open-source and closed-source language models on a wide array of emotional nuances, ensuring a thorough assessment of their capabilities.

-## Benchmark
+## 📊 Benchmark Evaluation Metrics

-The data format is (LLaMA-3 Evaluation/ChatGPT Evaluation).
-More detail will be updated.
+EmCoBench evaluates model performance across different emotional categories like Happiness, Anger, Sadness, and Excitement.
+Each model is tested based on:

+- Basic Emotion Comprehension
+- Multi-Faceted Emotion Comprehension

+💡 *Note: The numbers represent performance in different evaluation modes: (LLaMA-3 / ChatGPT).*

 ### Basic Emotion Comprehension Performance of Open-Source/Close-Source Language Models